 Halloween isn’t just for the kids, it’s for grown-ups alike, so why not throw an impressive Halloween dinner party that’s suitable for everyone!
 We’ve got plenty of ideas to get you inspired, and the best thing is that you can DIY these table settings yourself.

-From unconventional color combos to sophisticated natural centerpieces, these ideas will elevate your on-theme Halloween table to the next level to create an unforgettable evening!
+From unconventional colour combos to sophisticated natural centrepieces, these ideas will elevate your on-theme Halloween table to the next level to create an unforgettable evening!

 Natural green wonder

 Looking for a sophisticated grown-up look?
 Then look no further.
-Pile up green pumpkins instead of orange for a softer esthetic.
+Pile up green pumpkins instead of orange for a softer aesthetic.
 Add black candle sticks and lashings of greenery naturally placed on the table.
-Don’t forget to add a throw or two to keep is cozy.
+Don’t forget to add a throw or two to keep is cosy.

 Go subtle with white

 Spray your pumpkins white for an understated, subtle design.
 Add a clean white tablecloth along with a strip of natural hessian (an affordable purchase from fabric shops) to create a mini runner.
 Simply add tealights in jam jars to create a real ambience for the evening.
 Don’t forget to add sprigs of eucalyptus along the runner, as well as rosemary in your napkins to create a subtle scent.

 Pretty floral fun